David Pablo Nalbandian is an Argentine retired professional tennis player who played on the ATP Tour from 2000 until his retirement in 2013.

-David Nalbandian reached the highest ranking in singles of world No 3 in March 2006.
+David Nalbandian reached his highest ranking in singles of world No 3 in March 2006, during a career that stretched from 2000 to 2013.

-David Nalbandian is the only male Argentine player in history who ever reached the semifinals or better at all four Grand Slam tournaments and reached the men's singles final at Wimbledon.
+David Nalbandian is the only Argentine man in history to reach the semifinals or better at all four majors and to reach the Wimbledon final.

 David Nalbandian was a member of the Argentinian Davis Cup team who reached the finals of the World Group in 2006,2008 and 2011.